artsy/artsy.github.io/_posts/2019-01-20-why-we-run-our-blog.md

 to set up Docker to work with a PHP framework.
 They're not that related, maybe they all have the keyword of PHP behind the scenes?

+{% include epic_img.html url="/images/hosting-our-own-blog/3.jpg" title="Artsy as a slideshow" %}

-Writing takes so much time, and provides so much value.
+Writing takes a lot of time, and provides so much value.
 It should be presented as [quality worthy of art][qwoa].
-By switching to a generic platform for writing, you're trading that simplicity for building your team's online presence.
+By using to a generic platform for your writing, you're trading that simplicity for building your team's online presence.

 ## Breaking the Sandbox